Protect your heart and arteries

 Your heart and blood vessels have to pump 5 liters of blood through your body every minute.
 To perform this unbelievable task, the heart muscle and the smooth muscle cells in the blood vessels need sufficient amounts of magnesium.

-3. Arginine, L-Carnitine, Choline und OPC enhance the production of NO
+3. Arginine, L-Carnitine, Choline and OPC enhance Nitric Oxide

-4. Vitamin C, Vitamin E, OPC und Copper
+4. Vitamin C, Vitamin E, OPC and Copper enhance elasticity of blood vessels

-Vitamin C and OPC have a very strenghtening effect on the connective tissue and enhance collagen production in the blood vessels.
-Together with Copper and Vitamin B6 it keeps the arterial walls stable and elastic.
+Vitamin C and OPC have an enormous strengthening effect on the connective tissue and in the body and also support the production of Collagen in the blood vessels.
+Together with Copper and Vitamin B6 they keep the arterial walls stable and elastic.

 5. Vitamin B6, Folic acid, Betain und Vitamin B12 reduce homocysteine

 Elevated homocysteine is considered a risk factor for arteriosclerosis and thrombosis and may tripple the risk of heart diseases.
-If certain B-vitamins are absent, homocystein is skyrocketing.
+If certain B-vitamins are absent, homocysteine is skyrocketing.

 The lower the level of folic acid in the blood, the greater the risk of a thrombosis.
 This has been proven by researchers at the Tufts University.
 Smokers need three times the amount of folic acid compared to non-smokers to maintain normal blood levels of folic acid.